j-kusel/timebandit/README.md

 In quavered time at a PPQ of 4, the sum of 3529ms exceeds the comparable true time by 63ms.
 Higher PPQs allow a tradeoff between computational cost and greater fidelity with respect to true time, but compatibility with other software and devices should always be considered.

 >Note that the summation formula for quavered time results in some peculiarities: in true time, our 60-120 BPM example from above could be reversed and would last the same duration.
 At 4 PPQ, the same reversed example would take 3404ms, over a tenth of a second faster.

+### A supplement to existing tools

+***Bandit*** is not intended as a replacement for the well-supported tools that composers already use, so (for now) you won't find pitched materials, noteheads, a substantive audio engine, etc. Its scope is intentionally limited to an abstraction of time neglected by other systems, and as such cannot perfectly integrate with protocols such as MIDI, MusicXML, SMPTE Timecode, etc. Consider it a layer of stability when coercing Sibelius, Ableton, etc. beyond their normative capacities.
+If you have a particular workflow or soft/hardware that doesn't play well with ***Bandit***, contact me and let's get that remedied.

+### Hardware

+The ***Bandit*** device is an open-hardware USB board for triggering events on peripherals.
+Currently its main application is geared towards wearable vibrating metronomes, but headphone clicks and CV triggers are in the works.
+Check out the [hardware](https://github.com/ultraturtle0/timebandit/hardware) for more information.